zerodeleo/template-frontend-webpack/readme.md

-# Template for Vanilla TS frontend projects
+# Template for Vanilla threejs + TS frontend projects

 [What do I actually get out of this template?](https://res.cloudinary.com/di6owew6n/video/upload/v1673521727/template-frontend-webpack.mov)
 *A fully working environment to get up and running quickly*